I upgraded to a 27-inch iMac. Here are a few tips if you’re thinking of buying one, too.

 Before deciding to buy, check the product cycle on the MacRumors Buyer’s Guide.
 There might be an update about to launch (happens once or twice each year).

-If you’re self-employed or will use your iMac for business, ask to meet with someone from Apple’s business team (there’s a team in every store).
-Business purchases receive a 5% discount, which can easily save you £100.
+If you’re self-employed or if you’ll use your iMac for business, ask to meet with someone from Apple’s business team (there’s a team in every store).
+Business purchases get a 5% discount, which can easily save you £100.
 The only requirement for the discount is that it’s your second business purchase from the store, so if you’ve bought something there in the past, search for your email receipt (or ask the store for help).
 Even if it’s your first Apple purchase, it’s worth opening a free business account for savings on anything you buy in future.

 Do you have any buying tips to share?